-Treatment of Pudendal Nerve Irritation and Perineal Pain
+Treatment of Pudendal Nerve Irritation, Groin and Perineal Pain

 Pudendal nerve irritation, pudendal nerve entrapment, and perineal pain are all varying levels of symptoms related to pressure being created along the pathway of the pudendal nerve that creates very uncomfortable symptoms including:

--pain referring into the perineum, pelvic floor, genitals and internally in women
+-pain referring into the perineum, pelvic floor, groin, genitals (scrotum and penis in men/ labial & vagina pain, vaginismus and internally in women)

 -pain into the genitals and perineum and around the back passage in men